pharo-vcs/iceberg/Iceberg-UI.package/GLMMorphicSwappedColorDiffRenderer.class/README.md

-A glamour rendered for the swapped diff morph
+A glamour renderer for the swapped diff morph